 - Address: South Anderson Street, two blocks south of Flint Street near Children's Park and the Orion Art Center, Lake Orion

 - Schedule: 2-7 p.m.
 Wednesdays, June 19-Sept.
 11, 2013

 - Phone: 248-693-9742

-Find local produce, baked goods, flowers, crafts and events, including fun for kids.
-With an "urban" focus, this market accepts the Michigan Bridge Card (June is Double Up Food Bucks Month) and credit and debit cards.
+This market, with an "urban" focus, has local produce, baked goods, flowers, crafts and events, including fun for kids.
+Accepts the Michigan Bridge Card (June is Double Up Food Bucks Month) and credit and debit cards.

 - Address: Municipal parking lot on Southfield Road between Fort Park and Lafayette Street, across from city hall, Lincoln Park

 - Schedule: 11 a.m.-4 p.m.
 Sundays, May 5-Oct.
 27, 2013 (plus Sunday before Thanksgiving is the Holiday Market)